MoarVM/MoarVM/docs/extops.markdown

 representation of the compilation unit, each record also has room to store the cache of the function pointer representing the C function to which the op was resolved.
-Each distinct op called from that compilation unit is encoded in the executable bytecode as its index in the extension op table plus 32768.
+Each distinct op called from that compilation unit is encoded in the executable bytecode as its index in the extension op table plus 4096.
 The first 16 banks (of 256 ops each, so 4096) are reserved for the VM's native ops, and the highest 32768 (highest bit set) are reserved for JIT hooks, so you have 28672 available for unique extension ops called from a single compunit.
+The table on-disk and in-memory extop tables are dense; there are no gaps.

 #### Loading Code That Calls Extension Ops